Home improvement loans

 Garden & landscaping

-Unlike remortgaging, you keep your current mortgage deal completely intact.
-No early repayment charges.
-No losing a competitive rate you've worked to secure.
+A home improvement loan is a secured loan (a second charge mortgage) that sits alongside your existing mortgage.
+You keep your current mortgage deal completely intact: no early repayment charges, no losing a competitive rate you've worked to secure.

-Because the loan is secured against your property, lenders can offer significantly larger amounts and lower rates than unsecured personal loans, making bigger projects genuinely affordable.
+Because the loan is secured against your property, lenders can offer larger amounts and lower rates than unsecured personal loans, making bigger projects genuinely affordable.
+Many customers also consolidate existing debts at the same time.

-Secured Loan
+Secured loan

 Keep your mortgage